 Hyperlocal marketing – a form of niche marketing that targets consumers in a specific city (bicycle repair in Jacksonville, for example) – has begun to take off as a way to target customers near one’s local business.
 Granted, before the Internet and mediums like television and radio, it was the only way to market one’s business.
 Now, businesses have the tools and technology to target certain individuals within their local market.

-Google has played a key roll in this trend by reducing the number of pages available in their map search results.
+Google has played a key role in this trend by reducing the number of pages available in their map search results.
 More importantly, Google continues to see an increase in “near me” and “nearby” searches, referred to as “I-Want-to-Go moments.”
 In turn, businesses need to place importance on optimizing for both local and mobile as 94% of people in the United States with smartphones search for local information on their phones.

 Know Your Local Audience